openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 ## Credentials

-Initiator and Responder are assumed to have a PSK with good amount of randomness and the requirements that:
+Initiator and Responder are assumed to have a PSK (external PSK or resumption PSK) with good amount of randomness and the requirements that:

 - Only the Initiator and the Responder have access to the PSK.
 - The Responder is able to retrieve the PSK using ID_CRED_PSK.